Mauryavardhan/KisanSaathi/README.md

 ## 📋 Project Description

-Kisan Saathi is a comprehensive web-based agricultural advisory platform developed as part of our academic project.
-The frontend provides farmers with access to agricultural guidance, crop recommendations, disease identification tools, weather information, and market insights through an intuitive web interface.
+Kisan Saathi is a comprehensive web-based agricultural advisory platform developed for **Smart India Hackathon 2025**.
+This frontend application provides farmers across India with access to agricultural guidance, crop recommendations, disease identification tools, weather information, and market insights through an intuitive web interface.

-This project demonstrates modern web development practices using React, Next.js, and TypeScript to create a user-friendly platform for the agricultural community.
+This project addresses the critical need for accessible agricultural information in rural India, leveraging modern web technologies to bridge the gap between farmers and agricultural expertise.
+Built with React, Next.js, and TypeScript, it demonstrates our team's capability to create scalable solutions for real-world agricultural challenges.

+## 🎯 Problem Statement (SIH 2025)

+**Challenge**: Many farmers in India lack easy access to timely, accurate agricultural information, leading to suboptimal farming decisions, crop losses, and reduced productivity.

+**Our Solution**: A comprehensive web-based platform that provides:
+- Instant access to agricultural guidance
+- Crop recommendation systems based on local conditions
+- Disease identification and treatment advice
+- Weather-based farming advisories
+- Market price information for better selling decisions
+- Government scheme awareness and access

+**Impact**: Empowering farmers with technology-driven solutions to increase crop yields, reduce losses, and improve overall agricultural productivity across India.

 ## 🎯 Features Implemented